By Terri Bailey, CRNP, IBCLC

 Do not hesitate to go to your infant’s nurse with questions and be sure to ask for help from her and the lactation consultant.
 Establishing and maintaining an adequate breastmilk supply will require motivation and patience.
 The key to success is early and frequent pumping.
 Your infant will be able to fully breastfeed as he/she gets closer to term.
 As you watch your infant grow, pat your self on the back.
 You have done a great job making sure that he/she has the breastmilk that they need.

-Terri Bailey is a certified, licensed pediatric nurse practitioner, an IBCLC, and former NICU nurse.
+Terri Bailey retired from Kids Plus and the BFC in December 2022.
+She is a certified, licensed pediatric nurse practitioner, an IBCLC and former NICU nurse.